ipython/ipython/README.rst

   $ git checkout 5.x

-If you encounter this error message with a regular install of IPython, then you likely need to update your package manager, for example if you are using `pip` check the version of pip with::
+If you encounter this error message with a regular install of IPython, then you likely need to update your package manager.
+For example, if you are using `pip` check the version of pip with::

   $ pip --version

 You will need to update pip to the version 9.0.1 or greater.
-If you are not using pip, please inquiry with the maintainers of the package for your package manager.
+If you are not using pip, please inquiry with the package maintainers for your package manager.

 For more information see one of our blog posts: